 \subsection{Diamond, 16-qubit experiment}

 For diamond, we used the GTH-PADE pseudopotential\cite{Goedecker1996Jul} and the DZVP-GTH basis.\cite{VandeVondele2007Sep} Only the $\Gamma$-point was considered in the Brillouin zone sampling and the computational unit cell consists of only two carbon atoms.
 We used spin-restricted HF (RHF) trial wavefunctions for classical AFQMC calculations and CCSD(T) also employed RHF reference states.
 The ``exact'' results are obtained from HCI and the second-order perturbation correction was found to be smaller than 0.0001 a.u.
 These results should be good as reference data.
-We took a total of 50000 Clifford samples to perform the ST experiment at all lattice constants considered.
+We took a total of 50000 Clifford samples to perform a set of partitioned shadow tomography experiments at all lattice constants considered.
 In \cref{tab:diamonddzvp}, we present the raw data used for \cref{fig:fig3} (b).